emmakamau/PhotoBooth/README.md

 BDD focuses on how the user will interact with the application.
 What you will see and experience:
+1. Landing page with Navbar.
+2. Click on **Gallery** to view all image uploads.
+3. Select category on the drop down category box and filter by category.
+4. Hover over the image to enlarge it.
+5. Click on the image to view more information on a modal.

 ## Development
 To fix a bug or enhance an existing module, follow these steps: